-MEMORANDUM FOR JOHN FARLEY, ACTING DIRECTOR TREASURY EXECUTIVE OFFICE FOR ASSET FORFEITURE
+MEMORANDUM FOR JOHN FARLEY, DIRECTOR TREASURY EXECUTIVE OFFICE FOR ASSET FORFEITURE

-- FROM: James Hodge /s/

-Director, Financial Statement and Procurement Audits - SUBJECT: Audit of the Department of the Treasury Forfeiture Fund's Fiscal Years 2015 and 2014 Financial Statements
+- FROM: James Hodge /s/ Director, Financial Audit - SUBJECT:Audit of the Department of the Treasury Forfeiture Fund's Financial Statements for Fiscal Years 2018 and 2017

-We contracted with the independent certified public accounting firm of GKA, P.C.
-(GKA) to audit the financial statements of the Department of the Treasury Forfeiture Fund (TFF) as of September 30, 2015 and 2014, and for the years then ended, to provide a report on internal control over financial reporting, and to report any reportable noncompliance with laws, regulations, and contracts tested.
-The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/President's Council on Integrity and Efficiency Financial Audit Manual.
+I am pleased to transmit the attached subject report.
+Under a contract monitored by our office, GKA, P.C.
+(GKA), a certified independent public accounting firm, audited the financial statements of the Department of the Treasury Forfeiture Fund (TFF) as of September 30, 2018 and 2017, and for the years then ended, and provided a report on internal control over financial reporting, and a report on compliance with laws, regulations, and contracts tested.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 19-01, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.